Open Network Laboratory

 Click on the Get an account link in the sidebar and follow the instructions.

 The Open Network Laboratory is a resource for the networking research and educational communities, designed to enable experimental evaluation of advanced networking concepts in a realistic working environment.
-The National Science Foundation has supported ONL through grants CNS 0230826 and CNS 05551651.
+The National Science Foundation has supported ONL through grants CNS 0230826, CNS 05551651 and MRI 12-29553.
 The laboratory is built around open-source, extensible, high performance routers that have been developed at Washington University, and which can be accessed by remote users through a Remote Laboratory Interface (RLI).
 The RLI allows users to configure the testbed network, run applications and monitor those running applications using the built-in data gathering mechanisms that the routers provide.
-The RLI also allows users to extend, modify or replace the software running in the routers' embedded processors so that it can be dynamically reconfigured to support new capabilities.
-In the future, the RLI will also allow users to similarly extend, modify or replace the routers' hardware.
 The RLI provides support for data visualization and real-time remote displays, allowing users to develop the insights needed to understand the behavior of new capabilities within a complex operating environment.

-The organization of the ONL is shown to the right.
-The facility has 18 extensible gigabit routers: 14 NPRs and four NSPs.
-An NPR has five ports, and an NSP has eight ports.
+The organization of the ONL is shown to the right. (figure needs updating) The facility has 24 SWRs which come in a variety of configurations. (for example: 5 1G interfaces, 2 10G interfaces, 16 1G interfaces or 8 1G interfaces).
 These routers can be linked together in a variety of network topologies, using a central Virtual Network Switch (VNS), which serves as an electronic patch panel.
-The facility also includes around 100 computers, which serve as end systems and control processors for the extensible routers.
-Some of these are connected to their routers through gigabit Ethernet subnetworks and others are connected to the VNS, to allow flexible connection of hosts to routers.
+The facility also includes over 100 rackmount computers, which serve as end systems.
+All of the end systems and SWR ports are connected to the VNS.
+ONL also includes multi-core servers which support Virtual Machines (VMs) for end user use.

 The graphical interface also serves as a control mechanism, allowing access to various hardware and software control variables and traffic counters.
 The counters can be used to generate charts of traffic rates, or queue lengths as a function of time, to allow users to observe what happens at various points in the network during during their experiment and to allow them to document the results of the experiment for presentation and publication.
 An example of such a chart is shown to the right.

-Supported by: National Science Foundation under grants CNS 0230826 and CNS 05551651.
+Supported by: National Science Foundation under grants CNS 0230826, CNS 05551651 and MRI 12-29553.
 Disclaimer: Any opinions, findings and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).